google/differential-privacy/examples/pipelinedp4j/README.md

 View the results with `cat output-spark-runner.txt`.

-# Build and execute locallcy
+# Build and execute locally

 You can also run PipelineDP4j with the Spark Runner locally.
 When running locally, the dependencies usually provided by the Spark Cluster are missing.
 Therefore, you must use the `spark-runner-embedeed` profile in addition to `spark-runner` to bundle the necessary Spark dependencies into your JAR.